hajarzaid/hajarzaid.github.io/Research.md

 ---
 ### Icahn School of Medicine, Friedman Brain Institute
 **Student Researcher** | *July 2024 - Present*
-Researching random matrix theory, concentration of measure, and optimization techniques to model memory representational drift in the olfactory system.
-Developed Python models to study neural dynamics and memory evolution, applying statistical methods to analyze complex data.
-Aiming to enhance understanding of sensory processing, memory consolidation, and neural plasticity with applications in neuroscience and AI.
+Exploring memory representational drift in the olfactory system using random matrix theory, concentration of measure, and optimization techniques under Dr. Evan Schaffer.
+Developed theoretical models to simulate neural dynamics and the evolution of memory representations over time.
+Applied advanced mathematical and statistical methods to analyze high-dimensional systems, aiming to deepen the understanding of sensory processing, memory consolidation, and neural plasticity, with potential applications in both neuroscience and AI.

 ### New York University, Courant Institute of Mathematical Sciences
 **Student Researcher** | *May 2024 - Jan 2025*